ScottSnapperLab/cookiecutter-data-science/README.md

 │
 ├── docs                     <- A default Sphinx project; see sphinx-doc.org for details │
-├── models                   <- Trained and serialized models, model predictions, or model summaries
-|
 ├── notebooks                <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                               the creator's initials, and a short `-` delimited description, e.g.
 │                               `1.0-jqp-initial-data-exploration`.